Outback Family History

 THE LATE VICTOR WATTS

-It is with regret that we have to chronicle the death of Victor Watts the captain of the Mines Rovers Football Club, and one of the best all-around athletes on the fields, which occurred through a fall of earth in the Perseverance mine on Thursday night last while at work.
-During the past six years the deceased was one of the most prominent footballers on the fields, and in the early days of Coolgardie the spectators with many sterling displays, being the mainstay of the Coolgardie Rovers Club.
-He was appointed captain of the Rovers at the commencement of the season, and in the opening match against Kalgoorlie rendered such a good account of himself and handled the team so judiciously, that great things were expected of him during the season.
-His loss to the club is a severe one, as he was always a genuine worker and one that never descended to anything in the slightest degree shady.
+It is with regret that we have to chronicle the death of Victor Watts, the captain of the Mines Rovers Football Club, and one of the best all-around athletes on the fields, which occurred through a fall of earth in the Perseverance mine on Thursday night last while at work.
+During the past six years, the deceased was one of the most prominent footballers on the fields, and in the early days of Coolgardie, the spectators with many sterling displays, being the mainstay of the Coolgardie Rovers Club.
+He was appointed captain of the Rovers at the commencement of the season, and in the opening match against Kalgoorlie, rendered such a good account of himself and handled the team so judiciously that great things were expected of him during the season.
+His loss to the club is a severe one, as he was always a genuine worker and one who never descended to anything in the slightest degree shady.
 He was also a member of the W.A.
 Athletic League and was a fair sprinter over a short distance.
 The funeral took place this afternoon, the deceased being buried in the Church of England portion of the Boulder Cemetery.

 What we know about him:-

-Post Script: We have now traced a relative of his, Kay Watts, Kay’s Great-grandfather and Victor Watts were brothers. and we now have her permission to erect the headstone.
+Post Script: We have now traced a relative of his, Kay Watts.
+Kay’s Great-grandfather and Victor Watts were brothers.
+We now have her permission to erect the headstone.

 Moya Sharp